Wings (1966 film): Plot

+Seized by nostalgia, Nadezhda goes to the military airfield to visit her friend Konstantin, a flight instructor.
+While there, she climbs aboard a Yakovlev Yak-18 PM training plane and experiences a flush of emotions as she examines the instrument panel.
+Konstantin arrives, and he and his students playfully push the plane through the field with Nadezhda sitting in it.

-As the aircraft is about to pushed into the hangar, the students are surprised when Nadezhda starts the engine.
-She then swings around and taxies out to the runway, with the astonished instructor and students running after her.
-Lifting off, her memory still flushed with emotion from her visit to the museum and seeing Mitya's photograph again, she repeats the final maneuvers she had performed in her aircraft when she tried to bring Mitya back to consciousness in the last moments of his final flight so many years ago.
+Nadezhda's happiness turns to apprehension as the aircraft nears the entrance to the hangar.
+At the last moment, Nadezhda starts the engine, wheels the aircraft around, and taxies out to the runway, with the astonished Konstantin and students running after her.
+Lifting off, she repeats the final maneuvers she had performed in her aircraft when she tried to bring Mitya back to consciousness in the last moments of their final flight together so many years ago.